low-earth-orbit/react-course-2024/notes.md

 You don't need Tanstack query.
 It can be done using `useEffect`; however, it simplifies things...

 Tanstack query does not send http query.
 The code that sends http request is you defined.

+Tanstack query caches data with an internal identifier `queryKey`.
+Cached data will be kept for a period of time (`gcTime`).
+Instant result is displayed first using the cached data.
+A new query is sent behind the scenes (subjected to specified `staleTime`), then it silently replaces the result with updated data.